abdolence/struct-path-rs/README.md

 # struct-path for Rust

 Library provides a tiny macro implementation to reference Rust struct fields at compile time to represent its string format.
-This is needed to work with JSON paths and others protocols where the serialization like this is needed:
+This is needed to work with JSON paths, and some others protocols when we still want to rely on the compiler to avoid inconsistent changes.

 Features:
 - Fast and no macro parsing without huge deps;
+- Macro produces the code to verify if the specified path really exists;
 - Multiple fields/arrays support
 - Optional camelCase and PascalCase conversion support;
 - Optional delimiter parameter;